jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 point, Ryan suggested the unthinkable: rather than just giving this feature to JNetCube, we could build our own superior timer!
 That moment was the birth of [C.A.L.
 Cube Timer (CCT)](http://cct.cubing.net/).
+CCT received a lot of attention from the cubing community, and we worked for years to keep up with the requests.
+Many features that were first introduced in CCT live on in the the myriad cube timers we have today.
+My proudest moment was when I saw videos posted by Chinese cubers using the Chinese translation of CCT.

 Since the beginning, there was talk of incorporating CCT into Rubik's Cube competitions.
 Such talk could never get past the fact that